Table of Contents

 The captain should remain in the meeting for the entirety of the event and should not be performing other roles, including facilitation, presentation or active participation.
 This allows them to focus on watching for and addressing safety, security and technical issues that may disrupt the event.

-Keep the Participants window open to ensure you can see who has joined the meeting.
+Keep the People tab open in the right-hand sidebar (to open it, click the people icon/"Show Everyone" in the top right corner) to ensure you can see who has joined the meeting.
 Microphone and video icons show who is muted and unmuted.

-Additionally, if Chat is enabled, keep the Zoom Group Chat window open and visible throughout the event and monitor for any inappropriate content or respond to questions or requests from participants, presenters and other safety team members.
+If you're using the Google Meet Chat, switch to it frequently to monitor for any inappropriate content or respond to questions or requests from participants, presenters and other safety team members.

 Please arrive a few minutes in advance of the start time so that we can start on time.
 Some sessions have a waiting room – you'll be granted access momentarily.